Praqma/concourse-lab/README.md

 The numbers show the builds.
 When you click them, you get the output of the build under.
 This very simple pipeline has only one task that is called say-hello.
 You can click that in the UI and it will show you the output of that single task.

-## Next steps
+## Workshop time!

 Alright!
 Now you can see the basic setup of Concourse.

-Please proceed to the exercises folder to get some more taste of the Concourse magic.
+Here comes the workshop.
+There is a really good set of exercises you can take a look at here: https://github.com/starkandwayne/concourse-tutorial

+The rest of the time you can use to get your feet wet with Concourse.
+What you do is the following:

+- Clone the repo above
+- You can skip spinning up Concourse in vagrant.
+Use the one we prepared for you on http://138.68.100.7:8080/
+- Create and run the pipelines with your initials in it.
+As everyone is using the same Concourse going through the same repo, if you use the same names, you will keep overwriting the same pipelines.

+Go ahead and enjoy.